Sudan's RSF claims airport as Saudi and US-backed talks restart

 The Sudanese army and oil ministry did not respond to requests for comment.

-(Reporting by Khalid Abdelaziz, writing by Nafisa Eltahir; editing by Aidan Lewis)
+(Reporting by Khalid Abdelaziz, writing by Nafisa Eltahir; editing by Aidan Lewis and Sandra Maler)

 ((Nafisa.Eltahir@thomsonreuters.com;))